rgrzhang/RogerZhang/Roger_Project/DEcomments.md

 - l.521.
 Some good biological interpretation in this paragraph.

 - p.38.
 Figure 14 decreases with $\eta$, whereas Figure 6 (p.19) increases with $p$.
 Why is this opposite?
 You don't comment on this.
+[Answer: Figure 14 is to be compared with Table 2 on p.18, not Figure 6 on p.19; it would have been much cleaer to use tables and figures consistently for the two models.]
 	- also, why is $0<\eta<1$ a sensible range?
 Does $\eta$ have to be less than 1?

 - l.543.
 It isn't the same.
 You also have a reversal of trends, but in the opposite way.
 What is going on?
 I don't follow your logic in the remainder of this section.
+[Answer: comparing apples and oranges; see above.]

 ## 4. Discussion